useless-media/useless-docs/useless-decaf-client-sdk/guides/DeCafClient.Part1.md

 }
 ```

-And call if at the end of the constructor.
+And call it at the end of the constructor.
 ```
 ...
     container.appendChild(this.video);